 - Follow safe hand washing practices.

 If you’re experiencing the first signs of the flu, University Urgent Care is here to help.
-Whether you need treatment or want to get your annual flu shot, our team of board-certified nurse practitioners is available seven days a week to provide you the medical care you need.
+Whether you need treatment or want to get your annual flu shot, our team of ER nurse practitioners is available seven days a week to provide you the medical care you need.
 University Urgent Care Fort Worth treats patients of all ages throughout the community.
 Quickly schedule an appointment online, walk-in to our facility from 10 AM- 8 PM, or give us a call at (817) 439-9539 to schedule an appointment.